Jose Mari Gonzales: Career

+Entertainment career

 Gonzalez entered the movies at the age of 17 in the late 1950s.
-He appeared in Ulilang Anghel (1958), Tawag Ng Tanghalan (1958), Mga Anghel Sa Lansangan (1959), Handsome (1959) and Baby Face (1959).
-He became a matinee idol in Sampaguita Pictures in movies such as Beatnik (1960) with Susan Roces, Joey, Eddie, Lito (1961) with Eddie Gutiérrez and Lito Legaspi, Operatang Sampay Bakod (1961) with Amalia Fuentes and Dolphy, Tindahan Ni Aling Epang (1961) with Liberty Ilagan, Kaming Mga Talyada (1962) where he played gay roles together with Juancho Gutiérrez, Dindo Fernando and Barbara Pérez among others.
+He appeared in Ulilang Anghel (1958), Tawag ng Tanghalan (1958), Mga Anghel sa Lansangan (1959), Handsome (1959) and Baby Face (1959).
+He became a matinee idol in Sampaguita Pictures in films such as Beatnik (1960) with Susan Roces, Joey, Eddie, Lito (1961) with Eddie Gutiérrez and Lito Legaspi, Operatang Sampay Bakod (1961) with Amalia Fuentes and Dolphy, Tindahan ni Aling Epang (1961) with Liberty Ilagan, Kaming Mga Talyada (1962) where he played gay roles together with Juancho Gutiérrez, Dindo Fernando and Barbara Pérez among others.

-In the 1960s, he was paired with Liberty Ilagan as a "loveteam" in Sampaguita Pictures movies.
-Larry Santiago Productions continued their team-up in the 1966 picture Dearest One.
+In the 1960s, he was paired with Liberty Ilagan as a "loveteam" in Sampaguita Pictures films.
+Larry Santiago Productions continued their team-up in the 1966 film Dearest One.

-In 1971, Gonzalez was elected the first president of the Philippine Association of the Record Industry (PARI).
+In 1971, Gonzales was elected the first president of the Philippine Association of the Record Industry (PARI).

+As manager of folk singer Freddie Aguilar, Gonzales denounced the censorship of Aguilar's compositions in 1983 and those who reportedly sponsored its motion: record producers Ramon Chuaying (WEA Records), James Dy (Dyna Records) and Vic del Rosario (Vicor Music).
+When the charity single "Handog ng Pilipino sa Mundo" was about to be recorded by a supergroup under WEA Records in the aftermath of the 1986 People Power Revolution, Gonzales rejected WEA's offer to have Aguilar participate as one of the singers.

-Gonzalez produced the first single "Enveloped Ideas" of The Dawn in 1987.
+Gonzales produced the song "Enveloped Ideas", the first single of The Dawn, in 1987.

-During the term of President Corazon Aquino, Gonzalez was appointed director of the Bureau of Broadcast Services and in 1994, made head of state-owned television station Radio Philippines Network (RPN).
-As a TV executive, he adapted the telenovelas Marimar and La Traidora, dubbed in Tagalog, for the Philippine audience.
+In 1986, during the term of President Corazon Aquino, Gonzalez was appointed director of the Bureau of Broadcast Services (now the Presidential Broadcast Service).
+By 1994, he was a member of the board of directors at the state-owned television station Radio Philippines Network (RPN), soon becoming its president and general manager.
+As a TV executive, he adapted the telenovelas Marimar and La Traidora, dubbed in Filipino, for the Philippine audience.
+On January 7, 1996, President Fidel V. Ramos removed Gonzales from his general manager position at RPN, and appointed public relations practitioner Rex D. Lores as his successor.

-In 2005, Gonzalez was inducted in the Eastwood City Walk of Fame in Eastwood City, Quezon City.
+In 2005, Gonzales was inducted in the Eastwood City Walk of Fame in Eastwood City, Quezon City.